14 symptoms to look for after an elderly person falls

 7. Swelling

 Swelling can often occur immediately after a fall and indicate there may be an injury.
 Swelling usually appears when there’s a broken bone, sprain or strain.
 However, you may not notice swelling straight after the fall has occurred.
-Instead, the swelling may increase throughout the day so it’s an important symptom to look for after a fall.
+Instead, the swelling may increase throughout the day, so it’s an important symptom to look for after a fall.

-If an elderly person has existing swollen limbs, this can make swelling after a fall more difficult to notice.
+If an elderly person has existing swollen limbs, this can make swelling after a fall difficult to notice.
 Swelling in seniors could be the result of water retention in the body.
 This is known as oedema and causes the legs and ankles to swell, but there are different kinds of exercises to reduce swollen ankles.
 If an elderly person experiences ankle swelling after a fall, you should consult a medical professional before attempting any exercises as there could be an underlying injury.

 Body injuries

-10. Head injuries or loss of consciousness
+9. Head injuries or loss of consciousness

 If an elderly person hits their head during a fall or loses consciousness, you should seek medical attention immediately.
 Some signs of a head injury are not instantly obvious and will only present themselves later.

-Signs of a head injury vary depending on the severity but some common symptoms to look for after a fall are:
+Signs of a head injury vary depending on the severity, but some common symptoms to look for after a fall are:

 • Blurred vision